Quick but still SO full of flavor!

 At this stage, the sauce may be tasted and tweaked for seasoning and spice level.
 Keep in mind that the flavors will change and mellow out slightly as they soak into the meat.

-Cook in Instant Pot
+Cook in the Instant Pot.

 Add the beef back into the pot, making sure to coat and at least partially submerge the meat in the sauce.
 Place the bay leaves on top of the meat, where they can easily be retrieved later.